pinobatch/numism/docs/nes_coins.md

 I estimate that the uncompressed descriptions of each stage's coins total 800 bytes.
-All stages could add up to several ilobytes of ROM.
+All stages could add up to several kilobytes of ROM.
 I may have to use the DTE codec that I used for [240p Test Suite].

 [What makes a good coin?]: ./good_coin.md